Getting To Know God

 Knowing God as a person is not something we can ever discover through reason or logic alone.
 An eternal and infinite God who is the source of all reality cannot be limited to the confines of human logic or the fetters of human philosophy.
 Nor can there be any logical limit to the scope of God’s manifestations.
 Nevertheless, we can increasingly realize the truth of this Divine Person through our very own religious experiences—through spiritual communion and spiritual insight.

 As the creator of all things, God embraces the personal, the nonpersonal, the prepersonal, and the superpersonal, or any other state of personality you can imagine.
-To communicate, or commune, with personal beings, God must have a personal side that is much more than a spiritual force or a universal intellect.
+God must have a personal side in order to interact or commune with personal beings.
+The Creator of a universe is much more than just a spiritual force or universal intellect.

 Only a person can love and be loved.